NICMx/Jool/en/intro-jool.md

 | [3.6.0](download.html#36x)          | 3.13 - 3.19, 4.0 - 4.18            | RHEL 7.0 - RHEL 7.5            |
 | [3.5.7](download.html#35x)          | 3.2 - 3.19, 4.0 - 4.16             | TODO                           |

 If you're using a non-RHEL distribution (eg. Debian derivatives), execute `uname -r` to print the kernel version you're running.
 Suffixes rarely matter.
+Here's an example from my running machine, which states that my running kernel is 4.15:

+	ydahhrk@Zero:~$ /bin/uname -r
+	4.15.0-36-generic

 RHEL-based distributions (such as Red Hat and CentOS) do not follow the normal kernel versioning conventions; use the third column instead.